Low Blood Pressure Treatment

 - Low heart rate, malfunctioning heart valves, heart failure or heart attack.
 Complications within the body’s endocrine system.

 - Anaphylactic shock.
-This is an allergic reaction to drugs like penicillin, foods such as peanuts, or bee and wasp stings.
+This is an allergic reaction to drugs, foods such as peanuts, or bee and wasp stings.

 - Nutritional deficiencies.
 Lack of enough vitamin B12 and folic acid could result in anemia and in turn low blood pressure.